 Over the years, Sea Monkeys® have become family pets in millions of homes and become part of American and the Worlds popular culture.
 In 1998, 400 million of them went into space with astronaut John Glenn.
 They had their own Saturday morning series on CBS in the 90s, and have appeared in countless TV shows and movies, from South Park to The Simpsons to The Secret Life of Pets.
 There are internet forums where thousands of fans talk and debate all things Sea Monkey®.
 Over the decades they have broken out of their modest aquariums and ended up in wrist watches and necklace pendants and Sea monkey® race tracks.
 In whatever form, at core the Sea Monkeys® delight in appearing to come alive before your eyes and unleashing the imaginations of their owners.

 A New Leaf

-A model and and actress in many 1960s-era independent films, Yolanda is now putting much of the proceeds from Sea Monkeys® into a nature preserve that she and Harold created in Maryland.
-An ardent vegan and animal rights activist, Yolanda believes in the interconnectedness between all life forms.
-Yolanda is truly the guardian and Mother of the Sea-Monkeys®.
+A model and and actress in many 1960s-era independent films, Yolanda is now putting most of the proceeds from Sea Monkeys® into a nature preserve that she and Harold created in Maryland.
+An ardent vegan and animal rights activist, Yolanda believes in the interconnection between all life forms.
+Yolanda is truly the guardian and mother of the Sea-Monkeys®.